 I am working on a box set of material and hope to go back to the early labels and others that cannot be found.
 I would love to record an album of Christmas material.
 I feel that Merle Haggard can get more out of a phrase than anyone else and I would like to record with him one day'.

-Speaking of Merle Haggard, Gene Watson had recorded two of Merle's compositions; 'I Must Be Somebody Else' was included on 'Heartaches, Love & Stuff' (MCA Records, 1984), while 'Today I Started Loving You Again', featuring vocal harmonies from Lee Ann Womack, was included on 'In a Perfect World' (Shanachie Records, 2008).
+Speaking of Merle Haggard, Gene Watson had recorded two of Merle's compositions; 'I Must Be Somebody Else' was included on 'Heartaches, Love & Stuff' (MCA Records, 1984), while 'Today I Started Loving You Again', which was written by Merle Haggard and Bonnie Owens (Tuesday 1 October 1929 - Monday 24 April 2006), featured vocal harmonies from Lee Ann Womack, was included on 'In a Perfect World' (Shanachie Records, 2008).

 Merle Haggard recorded 'I Must Be Somebody Else' and included the track on 'Swinging Doors and The Bottle Let Me Down' (Capitol Records, 1966).

-Merle Haggard recorded 'Today I Started Loving You Again' and included the track on 'The Legend of Bonnie & Clyde' (Capitol Records, 1968).
+Merle Haggard recorded 'Today I Started Loving You Again', which was written by Merle Haggard and Bonnie Owens (Tuesday 1 October 1929 - Monday 24 April 2006), and included the track on 'The Legend of Bonnie & Clyde' (Capitol Records, 1968).